Amazon Fire TV Stick Lite | release date, pre-order, price and more

 Everything you need to know about all new Amazon Fire TV Stick Lite.

-Amazon’s annual launch event is taking place tonight (24th September) and a whole host of new products have just been announced.
+Amazon’s annual launch event is taking place last night (24th September) and a whole host of new products were announced.

 The latest to join Amazon’s entertainment offerings is the all-new Fire TV Stick Lite.